bASH-ro/discordpy-bot/README.md

 **Credits:**

-Thanks to Rapptz for creatind discord.py in the first place :) - https://github.com/Rapptz/discord.py
+Thanks to Rapptz for creating discord.py in the first place :) - https://github.com/Rapptz/discord.py

-For further understand of discord.py, gain yourself some fundamental Python knowledge and read the official discord.py documentation - https://discordpy.readthedocs.io/en/stable/
+For further understanding of discord.py, gain yourself some fundamental Python knowledge and read the official discord.py documentation - https://discordpy.readthedocs.io/en/stable/